AlexiaDucreay/2143-OOP-Ducreay/Assignments/HO2/README.md

 #### Class

+>A Class is a user-defined data type, which holds its own data members and member functions,
+>which can be accessed and used by creating an instance of that class.
 > A C++ class is like a blueprint for an object.
 >For Example: Consider the Class of Cars.
 There may be many cars with different
 >names and brand but all of them will share some common properties like all of